JamesWoolfenden/terraform-aws-athena/README.md

 ![alt text](./diagram/athena.png)

-Include **module.athena.tf** this repository as a module in your existing terraform code:
+Include this repository as a module in your existing Terraform code:

 ```terraform
 module "athena" {